Powerlearnproject/se-day1-assignment-victorkibichy/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the backbone of modern technology, ensuring the development of secure, scalable, and high-performance applications.
+Its principles are essential for innovation, efficiency, and the sustainability of digital solutions in today’s fast-paced world.

 Identify and describe at least three key milestones in the evolution of software engineering.

+From the early days of software engineering to modern agile and DevOps practices, these milestones have shaped the way software is designed, developed, and maintained.
+Each phase has contributed to making software engineering a more structured, efficient, and scalable discipline in the tech industry.

 List and briefly explain the phases of the Software Development Life Cycle.

+SDLC is a step-by-step process for building software efficiently.
+It includes:

+Planning – Define goals, budget, and project scope.
+Requirement Analysis – Gather and document what the software should do.
+Design – Plan the system structure, UI, and architecture.
+Implementation (Coding) – Write the actual software code.
+Testing – Find and fix bugs to ensure quality.
+Deployment – Launch the software for users.
+Maintenance – Update, fix issues, and improve the system over time.
+This process ensures reliable, high-quality software development

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.